Earnest Robert Workman

 Brief Life History of Earnest Robert

-When Earnest Robert Workman was born on 1 May 1881, in South Gower, Leeds and Grenville, Ontario, Canada, his father, William John Workman, was 32 and his mother, Margaret A Tripp, was 31.
+When Earnest Robert Workman was born on 1 May 1881, in South Gower Township, Leeds and Grenville, Ontario, Canada, his father, William John Workman, was 32 and his mother, Margaret A Tripp, was 31.
 He married Laura Theresa Curl on 16 August 1906, in Winnipeg, Manitoba, Canada.
 They were the parents of at least 2 sons and 1 daughter.
-He lived in Leeds, Upper Canada, British Colonial America in 1891 and Yakima, Yakima, Washington, United States in 1910.
+He immigrated to Michigan, United States in 1941 and lived in Leeds, Upper Canada, British North America in 1891 and Yakima, Yakima, Washington, United States in 1910.
 He died on 7 November 1965, in Chicago, Cook, Illinois, United States, at the age of 84, and was buried in Lake Michigan, Oceana, Michigan, United States.

 Photos and Memories (3)